fyc0322/CSE701_Project3/README.md

 ![GitHub Logo](/pictures/017.png)
 ![GitHub Logo](/pictures/018.png)

-### void random (double r,double u, double g, vector<double>::size_type n)
+### void random (double u, double g, vector<double>::size_type n)
-random is used to generate random values with designated average u and the variance g*g of normal distribution. r is the random seed. g^2 is the variance of normal distribution, when g<=0, we ignore normal distribution restriction and just create random numbers in the range [0,1]. n is the number of random data.
+random is used to generate random values with designated average u and the variance g*g of normal distribution. g^2 is the variance of normal distribution, when g<=0, we ignore normal distribution restriction and just create random numbers in the range [0,1]. n is the number of random data.
 The result will be stored in a text file named “random.txt”.

 **Algorithms:**
 For generating random values between [0,1], m =2^16 and pi is the ith random value: